Richard Vetere

-Richard Vetere (born January 15, 1952, in New York City) is an American playwright, screenwriter, television writer, poet, and actor.
+Richard Vetere (born January 15, 1952) is an American playwright, screenwriter, television writer, poet, and actor.

 Career

-Born in 1952, Vetere grew up in Maspeth, Queens, a setting that appears in several of his plays.
+Born in 1952, Vetere grew up in Maspeth, Queens, New York City, a setting that appears in several of his plays.
 He graduated from Columbia University with a master's degree in comparative literature and has published several poetry collections, including Memories of Human Hands and A Dream of Angels.

 Vetere's plays have been produced Off-Broadway, regionally, and internationally.
 His works include The Engagement, Coupla Bimbos Sittin' Around Talkin, Gangster Apparel, Caravaggio, Machiavelli, and One Shot, One Kill, all published by Dramatic Publishing.
 In 1983, his play Rockaway Boulevard was reviewed by Michiko Kakutani in The New York Times, who wrote that "Vetere demonstrates the ability to mix the poetic with the colloquial."

 Vetere's 1983 screenplay Vigilante was made into a feature film starring Robert Forster and Carol Lynley, which became the 20th highest-grossing film of that year.

 In 1994, his play Hale the Hero! was broadcast by A&E as part of the General Motors Plays' Theater Series, starring Elisabeth Shue and Kevin Anderson, with an introduction by Lauren Bacall.

 Vetere's Off-Broadway production of The Marriage Fool was adapted into a CBS television movie starring Walter Matthau, Carol Burnett, John Stamos, and Teri Polo.
 It became the highest-rated TV movie of 1998 and was later released in Europe under the title Love After Death in 2004.
 His Off-Broadway production How to Go on a Date in Queens was adapted into a film featuring Jason Alexander, Kimberly Williams-Paisley, Ron Perlman, and Rob Estes.

 Vetere has written for several television series, including Dellaventura for CBS starring Danny Aiello.
 He also served as story editor for Threat Matrix on ABC and Disney, and sold a television pilot, The Wonder, to CBS with executive producer George Clooney.

 His novel The Third Miracle was published in 1997 by Carroll & Graf and later in paperback by Simon & Schuster.
 It was translated into multiple languages and selected for the Book of the Month Club in Spain and Poland.
 The novel was adapted into a 2000 film produced by Francis Ford Coppola, directed by Agnieszka Holland, and starring Ed Harris and Anne Heche.
 In 2008, The Third Miracle was screened at the Museum of Modern Art (MoMA) in New York City as part of a retrospective of Holland's work.